)

 Outlook

 We are aiming for broad community adoption in the conda-forge and bioconda channels.
 This means writing a Conda Enhancement Proposal and getting it voted on.
-For conda-forge, we hope that we can make a gradual move over to the new format (since it has a different file name, recipe.yaml vs meta.yaml).
+For conda-forge, we hope that we can make a gradual move over to the new format (since it has a different file name, recipe.yaml

 There is still a lot we plan to do to continue to implement missing conda-build features - you can find the list of issues on Github.
-For examples, we're considering making the build scripts look more like Github actions.
+For example, we're considering making the build scripts look more like Github actions.
 But we wanted to release it to the world to get your input and help make developer's day-to-day life easier.
 So please let us know what matters most on Discord.